 This post maybe doesn't cover the most important aspects of the trip, but there was a train, many planes, and many many automobiles involved.
 Today's post is more of a travelogue, I guess… to ease back into blogging.
 I'll write more about the conference content and hospital visits in future posts.

 I started with a 13-hour direct flight from DFW to Beijing.
 I knew that flights to locations half-way around the world were done in a straight-line route (often over the north pole) instead of just flying east/west.
-But, I was surprised that so much of this flight was over land (the entire trip other the the water between Alaska and Russia).
+But, I was surprised that so much of this flight was over land (the entire trip other than the water between Alaska and Russia).

 The flight back took a similar straight-line path, other than veering to avoid flying over North Korea.